Personal Safety on Campus

 Members of the campus community are automatically enrolled in the program with contact information from Fish 'R' Net and Banner.
 To manage your account and confirm your emergency contact information, just log in to Rave Alert using your Fisher network credentials (email user ID and password).
 Note that your cellular phone provider may charge a per-text-message fee for the delivery of emergency notifications to your phone.

-If you need assistance managing your Rave Alert account, please review the Emergency Notification System Help Topic or contact the OIT Service Desk for additional information.
+If you need assistance managing your Rave Alert account, please review OIT's Emergency Notification System information or contact the OIT Service Desk for additional information.

 If the campus needs to be evacuated, the Rave Alert system, as well as responding safety and security officers and other responsible campus officials, will provide instructions.